KevinWMatthews/blog_jekyll/_drafts/python-generator-cheatsheet.md

 These are trivial examples; in this case one could iterate directly on the collection with the same effect.
-In a real-world scenario, the generator function would do extra processing.
+In a real-world scenario, the generator function would do extra processing that provides some added value.

 ## Further Reading